 Rex Bloomstein has used many of his films as a platform for further action and debate.
 In 1982, following the impact of Strangeways, he was invited to become a trustee of the The Prison Reform Trust – a charity that campaigns for a just and humane prison system in the UK.
-He has remained a trustee ever since and continues to contribute to the debates and discussions surrounding the challenge of reducing Europe’s largest prison population.
+He remained a trustee for many years and he continues to contribute through further films and radio programs to the debate and discussion surrounding the challenge of reducing Europe’s largest prison population.

 In 1984, whilst researching his film Torture, he sought assistance from Amnesty International’s Medical Group.
 This collaboration led the following year to the creation of an independent organisation, The Medical Foundation for the Care of Victims of Torture.
 Rex was one of the six founding trustees.
 In 1986 he became Chariman, a post he held for the next 20 years.
-From its beginnings in two rooms in the old Temperance Hospital in Euston, London, he oversaw the Foundation’s move to its own purpose-built premises, one of the few specialist treatment centres for survivors of torture in the world.
+From its beginnings in two rooms in the old Temperance Hospital in Euston, London, he oversaw the Foundation’s move to its own purpose-built premises in North London, one of the few specialist treatment centres for survivors of torture in the world.
+The organisation is now called Freedom From Torture and Rex remains a patron.

-Since 2006, he has been supported by producer Justin Temple, who played a key role in the company’s most recent feature-length films, An Independent Mind and This Prison Where I Live.
+Since 2006, he has been supported by producer Justin Temple, who played a key role in the feature-length documentaries, An Independent Mind, This Prison Where I Live and A Second Chance.

 This Prison Where I Live was shown at over 70 film festival and cinema screenings in 30 different countries.
 Many were followed by discussions, debates or Q&A sessions with Rex himself.
 The film was also screened at the European Parliament in Strasbourg and at the UK Foreign Office in London.